 Moenkopi Dinosaur Tracks (Tuba City): On the way to Horseshoe Bend from the Grand Canyon, you will pass near Tuba City, Arizona and the city is home to dinosaur tracks that date back to the early Jurassic Period (200+ million years ago).

 It is a great pit-stop, especially if you’re traveling to Horseshoe Bend with children.
+This is also a fantastic place to put on your Colorado to California itinerary if your final destination is not Arizona.

 Where to Stay in Page, AZ & Nearby